 How about something a bit different to do outdoors?
 Here’s our free Sound Scavenger Hunt to download and enjoy while you are out in the forest or woods.

-You may also like 10 Mega Fun Scavenger Hunts for Kids
+You May Also Enjoy 10 Mega Fun Scavenger Hunts for Kids

 Simply place a leaf on the ground and trace around it using chalk.
 Then remove the leaf and colour in your outline.
 You could even do a pattern of leaves along the footpath to resemble footprints.

-You may also like 15 Fun Nature Activities for Kids
+You May Also Enjoy 15 Fun Nature Activities for Kids

 Collect pine cones and display them in a glass bowl.
 You could let the kids paint them a variety of colours first, or why not make some fun crafts together?
-Here are 12 Simple Pine Cone Crafts for Kids.
+Here are 12 simple pine cone crafts for kids to get you started.

 Collect some horse chestnuts or conkers that have fallen from a sycamore tree.
 Pierce a hole in the middle and thread an old shoelace through it.
 Then challenge a friend or sibling to a conker match.
 Take turns banging your conker against the other raised one.
 The first conker to break is deemed the loser.